 The actual exchange rate of the day was $1,000 USD to $834.70 Euro.
 That’s a pretty hefty sum and while it changes daily, most companies are very vague about what they charge.

 The same goes for exchange rates at the airport.
-You can go to a currency exchange like Travelex to swap your dollars for whatever currency you’ll be using for your visit.
+You can go to a currency exchange like Travelex to swap your dollars for whatever foreign currency you’ll be using for your visit.
 It’s fast, easy and you can likely do it on your way to pick up your luggage.

 The issue is that you’ll now be carrying large amounts of cash in an unfamiliar place and there’s still the issue of large fees.
 Exchange rates at airports are the worst.
 Service fees and very large exchange rates can leave your wallet empty.